bidah/mobile-medusa/README.md

 # Universal Medusa

-If you want to kickstart a medusa project with web and mobile in a integrated setup for cross platform development come visit us at [Universal Medusa Docs](http://dub.sh/universalmedusa)
+If you want to kickstart a Medusa project with web and mobile in a integrated setup for cross platform development come visit us at [Universal Medusa Docs](http://dub.sh/universalmedusa)

 # Screens